Non-Absorbable Sutures: Types, Materials & Uses

 When a wound requires long-term support to heal properly, non-absorbable sutures are the clinical standard.
 These sutures are crafted from materials that resist enzymatic degradation in the body, meaning they maintain their tensile strength for more than 60 days.
 Unlike their absorbable counterparts, they don’t break down over time.
 Instead, they remain in the tissue to provide stable wound closure until they are manually removed by a clinician after sufficient healing has occurred.
 This durability makes them an indispensable tool in a wide range of surgical and dental procedures where reliability is paramount.
 Their primary function is to keep tissue edges approximated without losing strength, ensuring a secure and predictable healing process.

-Their Purpose in Clinical Practice
+What is Their Role in Clinical Practice?

 The decision to use a non-absorbable suture is based on the specific needs of the tissue being repaired.
 They are the preferred choice for closing wounds in high-tension areas or tissues that heal slowly, such as skin, fascia, or tendons.
 In dental and oral surgery, they are frequently used for securing flaps, closing extraction sites, and placing dental implants.
 Because the oral cavity is a dynamic environment with constant movement from speaking and chewing, these sutures provide the necessary stable support for delicate tissues to heal without disruption.
 Their sustained strength ensures that the wound remains securely closed throughout the critical phases of healing.